 Management and staff audited medicine administration on a regular basis within the home.
-A range of audits were carried out including daily running stock balances of boxed medicines and a monthly management audit.
+A range of audits were carried out.
 The date of opening was recorded on all medicines so that they could be easily audited.
 This is good practice.
 The audits completed at the inspection indicated that medicines were being administered as prescribed.